 Please contact us with any questions about getting the most out of your physiotherapy visit.

-Habit at Work – for helpful workplace health hints
+Visit the Habit at Work website for more helpful workplace hints.

-Physiotherapy New Zealand gives an overview of what physiotherapists do and how we can help you
+Physiotherapy New Zealand tells you what physiotherapists do and how we can help you.